 Over recent years, we have enjoyed success selling unit-linked insurance products in Italy, through Allianz Bank.
-The table below shows premiums, claims, expenses and change in technical provisions combined with the investment returns as reported in the Quantitative Reporting Templates under Solvency II, as set out in the appendices accompanying this report.
+The table below shows premiums, claims, expenses, change in Technical Provisions, and investment returns; all as reported in the Quantitative Reporting Templates under Solvency II, and appended to this report.

-Index linked and unit linked insurance 2022 2021 €'000 €'000 Premiums earned (net of reinsurance) 3,241,682 5,164,586 Claims incurred (net of reinsurance) (1,708,851) (1,954,507) Decrease/(increase) in life assurance 2,509,546 (4,238,901) provisions (net of reinsurance) 3 Expenses (307,609) (310,718) Policyholder Investment Income (3,657,414) 1,471,829 Underwriting performance 77,354 132,289 than 1%) is also not material.
-Approximately 2% (2021: 2%) of our premium revenue is sourced from non-Allianz affiliated brokers in Italy.
+Index-linked and unit-linked insurance 2023 2022 €'000 €'000 Premiums earned (net of reinsurance) 3,275,278 3,241,682 Claims incurred (net of reinsurance) (2,117,136) (1,708,850) Increase/(decrease) in Technical Provisions (net of reinsurance) (2,822,482) 2,509,545 Expenses (312,521) (309,837) Policyholder Investment Returns 2,064,852 (3,657,417) Underwriting performance 87,991 75,123

-Although we sell business outside of Italy, the current volume sold is less than 1% (2021: less than 1%) of the total business sold during the year.
+Although we sell business outside of Italy, the current volume sold is less than 1% (2022: less than 1%) of the total business sold during the year.
 Therefore, we have determined that information pertaining to non-Italian business is not material.
-Likewise, the amount of other life insurance sold during the reporting period, as relates to the Long-Term Care product, of less than 1% (2021: less
+Approximately 2% (2022: 2%) of our premium revenue is sourced from non-Allianz affiliated brokers in Italy.

-3 As determined in accordance with International Financial Reporting Standards for the purposes of our Financial Statement reporting.
+&lt;sup>3 As determined in accordance with International Financial Reporting Standards for the purposes of our Financial Statement reporting.

-We prepare our financial statements in accordance with International Financial Reporting Standards as adopted by the European Union ("IFRS"), under which certain line items are treated differently to approach applied under Solvency II.
+We prepare our financial statements in accordance with International Financial Reporting Standards as adopted by the European Union ("IFRS"), under which certain line items are treated differently to the approach applied under Solvency II.
+On 1 January 2023 we adopted IFRS 17 'Insurance Contracts' ("IFRS 17"), for those contracts fitting the definition of Insurance Contract under that Standard.
+As required by the standard we applied the requirements under the modified retrospective approach with comparatives restated from the transition date, 1 January 2022.

 The following table sets out our profit after tax from all lines of business and geographies where business is carried out over the reporting period, as reported in accordance with IFRS.

-Profit after tax 2022 2021
+Profit after tax 2023 2022 restated

 €'000 €'000

-Index linked and unit linked 75,702 120,418

-insurance
+Index-linked and unit-linked insurance 91,315 91,704